Click. Click. There’s something magic about the sound of clipping in when you start a ride. It’s the sound of fun, the sound of freedom and adventure.

 Whether it’s your first group ride ever, or your first with the ERTC, here’s what to expect:

-You coast up to the meeting spot (Wild Earth, Hawrelak Park, etc).
+You coast up to the meeting spot (Transcend, Hawrelak Park, etc).
 ERTCers are milling around, chatting amicably.
 One or two of them are bound to introduce themselves—but don’t be shy.
 Say hello, and ask for the ride leader.

 Your ride leader’s going to ask a few questions—first, for insurance purposes you need to have a club membership and proof of it (hard copy print out or electronic receipt) on your mobile.
 Next, we’ll make sure you’re geared up properly: appropriate cycling clothing (shoes, shorts, jersey, helmet, eyewear), that your bike is mechanically sound, and that you’re stocked up with food and fluids and a repair kit.